JonathanMoreno14/Android-Course-Materials/Android-Programming-Level1/Intro-to-Git/github_intro.md

 #Intorduction to Github

-Now that we have a index_file folder working repository we will be adding the file our remote repository using Github
+Now that we have a *index_file* folder working repository we will be adding the file our remote repository using Github

+First we create a new remote prepositroy on our Github profile